Kmeakin/walrus-report/src/20-reference.md

 The `Result` enum can be used to replace *exceptions* as used in many other programming languages for error handling.
-Keeping exceptions out of the Walrus significantly simplifies the semantics of the lanuage - instead of having extra language constructs for `try`, `throw`, `catch`, and `finally` expressions and requiring each function to include `throws` declaration alongside its type signature, errors are just another first-class value that the programmer can
+Keeping exceptions out of the Walrus significantly simplifies the semantics of the language - instead of having extra language constructs for `try`, `throw`, `catch`, and `finally` expressions and requiring each function to include `throws` declaration alongside its type signature, errors are just another first-class value that the programmer can